-- 9.2.4 Describe all employee-integrity activities (For example: fraud awareness training, code of conduct, conflict of interest policy). - 9.2.5 Special Enrollment Period (SEP) membership.
-Describe specific activities the applicant does to prevent and detect potential violations of the SEP policy.
-For example, describe any data mining reports - 9.2.6 Describe the plan to respond to identified instances of fraud and ensure the response is prompt and consistently applied.
+- 9.2.4 Describe all employee-integrity activities (For example: fraud awareness training, code of conduct, conflict of interest policy).

+200 words. - 9.2.5 Special Enrollment Period (SEP) membership.
+Describe specific Applicant does to prevent and detect potential violations of the SEP policy.
+For example, describe any data mining reports.

+200 words. - 9.2.6 Describe the plan to respond to identified instances of fraud and ensure the response is prompt and consistently applied.
 Confirm the policy to notify the Exchange.
-Describe and distinguish between member and provider activities.

-200 words. - 9.2.7 Describe the controls in place to evaluate that the Exchange enrollment and disenrollment actions (i.e., membership files) are accurately and promptly executed.
+Describe and distinguish between member and provider activities. - 9.2.7 Describe the controls in place to evaluate that the Exchange enrollment and disenrollment actions (i.e., membership files) are accurately and promptly executed.
 Specifically address any queries to identify membership red flags. - 9.2.8 Describe Utilization Management (UM) activities or program efforts in place that validate appropriate medical services and treatments to ensure health care service provided for member care is efficient and cost effective.